One of the biggest complaints I hear from clients is I have nothing to wear!

 But as a stylist who takes a holistic approach, it’s my job to look beyond the symptoms and reveal the root of the issue so we know what we’re really dealing with.

 Here’s some of the underlying causes of I Have Nothing To Wear syndrome, and how to solve them.

 Lack Of Inspiration / Stuck In A Wardrobe Rut

 This usually arises when you’ve been wearing the same old thing too many times.
-Finding your uniform is a great way to manage the morning rush until you’ve outgrown that outfit / style statement, and are ready to try something new.
+Finding your uniform is a great way to manage the morning rush until you’ve outgrown that outfit, and you’re ready to try something new.
 When you’ve reached that point, when nothing looks good in your closet full of clothes, it’s time to push past your comfort zone and be bolder with your wardrobe choices.
 Be curious.
 Think of outfit planning as an experiment.
 Use the phrase what would happen if I pair this with that?
 (And pull out two unexpected options to go together.)
 I don’t recommend doing this in the midst of your morning rush, but rather at a more relaxed time when you can really get creative and have fun.
 Remember, what you wear is an extension of who you are…think about what you want to say with your style, and make outfits with that statement in mind.